Contraceptive hormones can be

-Breakthrough bleeding is common during the first few months of oral contraceptive use, particularly if women forget to take the tablets, but it usually stops as the body adjusts to the hormones.
+Breakthrough bleeding and missing periods (amenorrhea) is common during the first few months of combination oral contraceptive use, particularly if women forget to take the pills, but it usually stops as the body adjusts to the hormones.
 Breakthrough bleeding is bleeding that occurs between periods, when women are taking the active pill.
 Doctors may increase the dose of estrogen to manage both breakthrough bleeding and amenorrhea.

 Oral contraceptives can also cause vomiting, headaches, depression, and problems sleeping.

 In some women, oral contraceptives cause dark patches (melasma) on the face, similar to those that may occur during pregnancy.
 Exposure to the sun darkens the patches even more.
 If dark patches develop, doctors usually stop the oral contraceptives.
 The patches slowly fade after the contraceptives are stopped.